cgwire/kitsu/docs/publish/README.md

 You have two options on the comment panel: link a concept with an existing asset or delete the concept.
 You can also comment and change the status of the asset.

-The idea is to have one version per **Concept**.
+The idea is to have one Version per **Concept**.
 If it's not validated, you need to upload a new concept, not to have multiple versions of the same concept.

 One concept is one task.